fvangef/mlgsc/README.md

 ### Installing Haskell

 MLgsc is written in the [Haskell](https://www.haskell.org) language.
-You will need a Haskell compiler and libraries; the easiest way of toobtain this is to install the [Haskell platform](https://www.haskell.org/platform) on your machine - it is [available](https://www.haskell.org/platform/linux.html) as a precompiled package for several major Linux distribution including Ubuntu,
+You will need a Haskell compiler and libraries; the easiest way of obtaining this is to install the [Haskell platform](https://www.haskell.org/platform) on your machine - it is [available](https://www.haskell.org/platform/linux.html) as a precompiled package for several major Linux distribution including Ubuntu,